Hawkrex/RandstalkerGUI/README.md

 GUI is still in early stages and quality of life features will be added in the near future.

 ## Setup
-Create a **Randstalker** folder in the same folder as **RandstalkerGui.exe**, then copy/paste the [Randstalker](https://github.com/Dinopony/randstalker) files in it (Don't forget to place input rom named 'input.md' in this directory too).
-Now you can launch the GUI exe.
+- Download the lastest release of the GUI and extract its files anywhere you want.
+- Download the lastest release of [Randstalker](https://github.com/Dinopony/randstalker) and extract its files anywhere you want.
+- Now you can launch the GUI.
+If you don't have a UserConfig file, a popup will ask for the various path needed for the GUI to work.

 ## Features

 ### Homepage

-Used for generating a rom (once everything is setup), afterwards the [Randstalker](https://github.com/Dinopony/randstalker) log will appear below the button.
+Used to **generate a seed**.
+You can choose the preset and personal settings you want.
+In the recap, you can specify a permalink (useful for races) and a customized name for the output rom.
+Once the seed is generated, you can copy the permalink by clicking on the related button.

 ### Settings